bradfrost/atomic-design/chapter-5.md

 ## Make it official
 Your initial style guide may begin its life as a side project, the result of a weekend hackathon, or as the brainchild of one or two ambitious team members.
 As we discussed in the last chapter, your client or boss doesn't even have to know you're creating a thoughtful design system and accompanying pattern library.
 Remember: ask forgiveness, not permission!

-Organic beginnings are all well and good, but to establish a truly <span class="editor">impactful</span> design system that creates long-term success for your organization, **the design system needs to evolve into an officially-sanctioned endeavor**.
+Organic beginnings are all well and good, but to establish a truly <span class="editor">impactful</span> design system that creates long-term success for your organization, **the design system needs to evolve into an officially sanctioned endeavor**.
 That means thinking of it as a product rather than a simple side project, and allocating real time, budget, and people to it.

 <div class="editor">
 {% capture m %}